HRezaei/tss-ecdsa-cli/README.md

     -c, --cc <chain_code>        Hex representation of chain_code
 ARGS:
     <keysfile>    Keys file
     <params>      Threshold params: threshold/parties (t+1/n).
 E.g. 1/3 for 2 of 3 schema.
+The parameter n must not be
+                  greater than the value set for env var TSS_MANAGER_MAX_PARTIES (default: 10).
+Also, t must be greater than 0 and less than or equal to n, i.e. 0 < t < n <= TSS_MANAGER_MAX_PARTIES.

-    <message>     Message to sign in hex format
+    <message>     Message to sign in hex format.
+It has to be at least 32 chars long.

 ./target/release/tss_cli sign keys1.store -p 0/1/2 -a http://127.0.0.1:8001 1/2 SignMe